tomgxz/Kraken/README.md

 ### Stakeholder input :D

-### How I'm going to code it: python, flask, html, sql, etc

 ### Website structure and backend
 #### Flask
 I have decided to use the flask python library as the backend for this website, as I have prior experience in using it and it suits my project.
 It is well documented online, relatively lightweight, and easy to use.
 Although it doesn't include as many built-in features as other libraries (such as Django), there are plenty of other python libraries, such as `flask-login` and `flask-sqlalchemy` that can add in all of the functionality that is missing from the framework.